parsingphase/takeAticket/README.md

     ./startServer.sh

 Running the app under any other server is left as an exercise to the reader.
-The document root is `/web`; refer to [Silex setup documentation](http://silex.sensiolabs.org/doc/web_servers.html) for further details.

 ## Usage

-Using the startServer script, the app runs on localhost & all attached IPs at port 8080 (copy & edit `startServer.sh` to change this).
+Using the startServer script, the app runs on localhost & all attached IPs at port 8000 (copy & edit `startServer.sh` to change this).
-Visit http://localhost:8080 when the server is running.
+Visit http://localhost:8000 when the server is running.
 The URLs in the documentation below all assume that this is the server being used.

 ### Navigation